Derriford Hospital: History

-In August 2011, a purpose built dialysis unit was added to the hospital.
+In August 2011, a purpose-built dialysis unit was added to the hospital.
 In 2012, the Peninsula Trauma Centre opened, designated nationally as a major trauma centre, receiving 400 patients by air ambulance each year.
 In 2015, a new helipad was built at a cost of £1.7M.
 The helipad is large enough to accept search and rescue helicopters, and was the first in the region to allow night time landings.

-In 2022, the helipad was subject of a major incident when a woman was killed by a HM Coastguard Search And Rescue Helicopter.
+In 2022, the helipad was subject of a major incident when a woman was killed by a HM Coastguard helicopter.
 One woman was also seriously injured.

 Facilities

 Derriford is a teaching hospital, linked to the Peninsula Medical School, and has a Ministry of Defence Hospital Unit integrated into the facility, with military personnel working in medical roles.
 The hospital includes specialist services, including pancreatic cancer surgery, plastic surgery and neonatal intensive care.
 In 2016, more than 48,000 people used the hospital each week, accessing 900 beds and 1,000 car parking spaces.
 The bus terminal at the hospital is the second largest in Plymouth.